noonespecial/Perl_console_template/README.md

 Fast simple perl console application template that can accept command line switches but has zero dependencies.

-Yet another little template to quickly create little per console apps.
+Yet another little template to quickly create little perl console apps.
 This one came about while doing work on small embedded systems that had somewhat less than complete perl environments.
-Rather than constantly trying to take parts of getopts along with me onto storage devices that measured in the KB's free or worse, clumsily reinventing parts of it over and over in diverse and wonderful (awful) ways, I decided to take a moment and code golf a little template that could competently read command line switches.
+Rather than constantly trying to take parts of getopts along with me onto storage devices that measured in the KB's free, or worse, clumsily reinventing parts of it over and over in diverse and wonderful (awful) ways, I decided to take a moment and code golf a little template that could competently read command line switches.

 To use it, simply type in the command line switched you'd like to have recognized into the @options array.
 The get_arguments function will read your command line options and place all text that comes between recognized options into a hash associated with the recognized option that preceded it.
-If there is no text, the option will still be present in the hash, allowing you to check if that key is defined to see if the switch was present.
+If there is no text, the option will still be present in the hash, allowing you to check if a key is defined to see if the switch was present.
 Everything else on the command line is ignored.
 There are no checks for "valid" options as these will likely be considered values of the switch immediately preceding them.